obto-inc/docs/source/index.html.md

 SOFOS uses API keys to allow access to the API.
 You can register a new SOFOS API key at our [developer portal](http://sofos.obto.co/developers).

-SOFOS expects for the API key to be included in all API requests to the server in a header that looks like the following:
+SOFOS expects a security tokem to be included in all API requests to the server in a header that looks like the following:

-`Authorization: Bearer GENERATED TOKEN`
+`Authorization: Bearer <GENERATED TOKEN>`

 This endpoint retrieves all kittens.